 Read more at the Disability Safety Hub, Citizens Advice Scotland, or Police Scotland.

 Call the police if you have been a victim of a crime.
-Dial 999 for emergencies.
-Dial 101 or go to your local police station if it is not an emergency.
+If you're in immediate danger call 999.
+If it is not urgent, call 101 or go to your local police station.

 Get the care you need